Vinay-Singhh/PlacementCell_App/README.md

 # PlacementCell Application

+The App is hosted on Heroku
 ## [Project Link](https://placementcell-app.herokuapp.com)

 This is a placement cell project meant to manage the status of many students

-Keep an eyes on who is interested in which job.
+Keep an eye on who is interested in which job.
 What is the result of the placement processes they are participating in?
-How many jobs they have showed their interests in?
+How many jobs have they shown their interest in?
-Which new company is posting a job oppurtunity on your platform?
+Which new company is posting a job opportunity on your platform?
-How many students have shown interest in their oppurtunity?
+How many students have shown interest in their opportunities?
 Download combined data of all the students.
-The App is hosted on Heroku

 ## Libraries Used:
 - expressjs-layout: it is managing the frontend of this App.